mwaseem75/iris-airflow-provider/README.md

 ```

-## ADD new DAG
+## Adding a new DAG
-**DAG** (Directed Acyclic Graph) – a Python script that defines a workflow as a collection of tasks with dependencies and schedule in Apache Airflow.
+**DAG** (Directed Acyclic Graph) is a Python script that defines an Airflow workflow as a collection of tasks, their dependencies, and execution schedule.
+Airflow automatically discovers and loads any Python file placed in the designated DAGs folder.
-Airflow automatically take the DAGS from DAG folder. add new python file in DAG folder.

 ## About Airflow-provider-iris package
 The Apache Airflow Provider for InterSystems IRIS enables Airflow users to connect to InterSystems IRIS databases and execute SQL tasks using a native Airflow connection type (iris).